 - Microsoft Office Risk

-We recommend talking to employees about the recent ransomware news and sending this entire program out at once.
+We recommend talking to employees about any recent ransomware news and sending this entire program out at once.
 People are much more receptive to the training if they understand the danger and consequences of ransomware attacks.